 There’s no excuse for poor preparation.
 You should research the company, prepare your questions in advance and always bring a hard copy of your CV.
 The more prepared you are, the more your interviewer will take you seriously.
 Don’t let yourself zone out during an interview.
 Make sure you are well-rested, alert and prepared for your interview.
 It’s very easy to get distracted during an interview, but not paying attention can cost you.

-When interviewing for a job, you want your employer to know that you can work well with other people and handle conflicts in a mature and effective way, rather than badmouthing your coworkers or talking about other people’s incompetence.
+When interviewing for a job, you want your employer to know that you can work well with other people and handle conflicts in a mature and effective way, rather than badmouthing your co-workers or talking about other people’s incompetence.
 There are many ways to turn negative things about an old job into positives.
-For example you “You thought your last job was a dead end”?
+For example “You thought your last job was a dead end”?
 Put a different spin on it by saying, “I felt I had gone as far as I could go in that position.
 I’m looking for a role that provides me with greater opportunities for advancement.”

 With the influences of social and professional networks it’s sometimes a smaller world than you may think.
 You don’t know who your interviewer might know, including that boss who is an “idiot”….

-One tactic hiring manager’s use during the hiring process is to ask you the same question in several different ways.
+One tactic hiring managers use during the hiring process is to ask you the same question in several different ways.
 This is mostly to ensure that you’re genuine with your answers and not just telling an employer what he or she wants to hear.
 Keep your responses sincere throughout the entire process to avoid these pitfalls.

 Most people know what they want in a job as far as benefits, compensation, time-off, etc. If you’re unable to be flexible with some of your (possibly unrealistic?) expectations, you’re going to have a difficult time finding a job.
 Have a bottom line in terms of what you want before you start looking for a job and be willing to bend a bit if necessary.

 There is nothing worse than someone who goes on and on in a job interview.
 The interviewer really doesn’t need to know your whole life story.
-Keep your answers succinct, focused and too the point.
+Keep your answers succinct, focused and to the point.
 Avoid rambling and simply answer the question.
 Likewise it’s really hard to communicate with someone who answers a question with a word or two.
 Be responsive and fully answer the question.

 If you don’t have achievable short term goals than realistically your long term goals will be unattainable.
 You need to have some concept of where you want to go in life.
 Be focused and most importantly, show you are motivated and dedicated to attaining these goals.
 Give them a clear understanding of your career hopes and expectations.